Inside Llewyn Davis: Critical response

 Folk singers have criticized the film for representing the Village folk scene of the time as a less friendly place than it actually was.
 Terri Thal, Dave Van Ronk's ex-wife, said, "I didn't expect it to be almost unrecognizable as the folk-music world of the early 1960s."
 Suzanne Vega said, "I feel they took a vibrant, crackling, competitive, romantic, communal, crazy, drunken, brawling scene and crumpled it into a slow brown sad movie."
 The film was also criticized because, though to some extent based on Van Ronk's memoir, it portrayed a character very different from Van Ronk, who, in contrast with the character Llewyn Davis, is usually described as a "nice guy".
 At a press interview before the premiere at Cannes, the Coens said Davis was an original creation, and that the music was the major influence they had drawn from Van Ronk.

 It was voted the 11th greatest film of the 21st century in a 2016 BBC poll.
 It also ranked 11th on The New York Timess list of the Best Films of the 21st Century So Far.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 72nd in WGA’s 101 Greatest Screenplays of the 21st Century (so far).

 In February 2025, The Washington Post ranked it at number 8 on its list of "The 25 best movie musicals of the 21st century," with Ty Burr writing "The best way in 2025 to come at the Coen brothers' fond evocation of the 1960s Greenwich Village folk scene is to think of it as A Complete Unknown with an unmagnetic jerk at its center.
 Oscar Isaac plays the purist folkie of the title without a whisper of self-pity, and the film is full of music old and new, lovingly curated by T-Bone Burnett and as faithful to its period as Burnett's work for O Brother, Where Art Thou?
 What's inside Llewyn Davis?
 A hole that he fills with music that's never quite his."
 In June 2025, it ranked number 83 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 95 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 18 on Rolling Stones list of "The 100 Best Movies of the 21st Century."